Three Millennia of Poetic Subversion

 Prepare to be amazed

 In 2014, the Poetry Retreat echoed KlezKanada’s theme of the the “Yene Velt”, presenting our own set of entrances into and encounters with the “other side”.
 If Kabbalists claimed that the greatest light is concealed in the deepest darkness, it is our assertion that poetry, too, finds its beginnings and motion in just such paradoxes and reversals.

-Throughout the week, we will discuss the role of ghosts, golems, dybbuks and specters in and through writing: with topics ranging from golem creation through language as outlined in the Sefer Yetzirah to Humour Noir; Revelation and Nihilism, Révenance and the Poetics of Hauntology.
+Throughout the week, we discussed the role of ghosts, golems, dybbuks and specters in and through writing: with topics ranging from golem creation through language as outlined in the Sefer Yetzirah to Humour Noir; Revelation and Nihilism, Révenance and the Poetics of Hauntology.

 While we finalize the 2015 Poetry Retreat schedule, please take a look at the 2014 schedule below.

 The Jew in Me is the Ghost of Me: From Babylonian to Beat Talmud, Sefer Yetzirah, Jerome Rothenberg, David Meltzer and Jack Hirschman

 “The Jew in me is the ghost of me,” wrote Beat poetry icon David Meltzer in his shamanic cycle Golem-Wheel.
 This session will explore the explicit encounter with the Supernatural in traditional Jewish texts as well as the revelatory, radical, irreverent, contemporary poetics of mysticism explored by David Meltzer, Jerome Rothenberg and Jack Hirschman.
 We will also investigate the relationship of spirit, body, and language, and attempt to give a new life to the ancient practice of creating a Golem through letter combinations.

 Humour Noir: Tristan Tzara, Franz Kafka and Lenny Bruce